AuthorCarpentry/executable-documents-rstudio/README.md

 *These lessons assume no prior knowledge of the skills or tools*, but working through this lesson requires working copies of R and Rstudio.

+R is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
+To interact with R, we use RStudio.
+For this workshop you'll need to install both R (version 3.4.3 or newer) and RStudio on your computer.
 Please follow these installation instructions before coming to the workshop

 #### Windows
 Install R by downloading and running this